+makes sense as a formal series and determines $\sfF$.
+The previous differential equations for $\sfF$ hold also for $F$, and it is convenient to state the following results in terms of $F$.

-It is thus easily seen that when $\mathsf{a}(n,\mathbf{d})\leq 0$ the reconstruction from $F^{(0)}$ to $F$ is trivial.
-So in the following we assume $\mathsf{a}(n,\mathbf{d})>0$, i.e., $X$ is a Fano complete intersection.
-Expanding both sides of the differential equations into series of $s$, we obtain many quadratic equations of genus 0 Gromov-Witten invariants.
-By studying the structure of the Frobenius algebra of the small quantum cohomology of ambient classes of $X$ we obtain the following theorem. \begin{Theorem} For non-exceptional Fano complete intersections with dimension $\geq 3$, $F^{(k)}$ can be reconstructed by the equation (\ref{system0}) and the following data: \begin{itemize} \item[(i)] The generating function $F^{(0)}$ ambient quantum cohomology; \item[(ii)] The constant term $F^{(i)}(0)$ of $F^{(i)}$ for $2\leq i\leq k$. \end{itemize} \end{Theorem}
+Expanding both sides of the differential equations (\ref{eq-intro-system-even}) into series of $s$, we obtain many equations of genus 0 Gromov-Witten invariants.
+Then by studying the structure of the Frobenius algebra of the small quantum cohomology of ambient classes of $X$ we obtain the following reconstruction theorem.